Guide to Selecting Legal Representation

 Most personal injury attorneys work under a contingent fee arrangement.
 This means the attorney agrees to accept a fixed percentage of the recovery.
 The recovery is the amount paid to the client (in this case, the plaintiff) at end of the case.
 Attorneys invest substantial time and money during the investigation, preparation, and resolution of a case.
 Because of the financial risk involved, attorneys may decline cases if they do not believe there is a reasonable likelihood of success.

-The United States Constitution, federal laws, and federal court decisions protect the civil and human rights of individuals who are disabled.
+The United States Constitution, federal laws, and federal court decisions protect the civil and human rights of individuals who have disabilities.
 These protections include access to housing, transportation, employment, education, businesses, and government services.
 For more information, review the:

 - Rehabilitation Act of 1973